nickj76/Windows_Notifications/Simple-Toast-Notification/readme.txt

 Variables.

-To change the message displayed open the script in your preferred editor and scroll to line 28 or #create toast variables  and change as needed
+To change the message displayed open the script in your preferred editor and scroll to line 28 or #create toast variables and change as needed, this eliminated the need to point to an xml file.

 #Create Toast Variables
 $HeaderText = "Warning......Device Health Issue Detected."